MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-task-scheduler-trace.md

 ## Task completed

 Occurs when the execution of a task's main codeunit or failure codeunit succeeds with no errors.

 Note that there is no event emitted for task started.
-You can infer the timestamp for the task start by subtracting the totalTime from the task completed timestamp.
+You can infer the task-start time by subtracting the totalTime from the task completed timestamp.

 ### General dimensions